Notification close image

 What is Price Discovery?

-Price discovery is the process of finding the market price of an asset through interactions between its buyers and sellers.
-Hence, price discovery is one of the most important functions performed by markets.
+Price discovery refers to the process of discovering the market price of an asset, such as a stock, bond, or commodity, through the continual interaction of buyers and sellers.
+It is one of the primary functions of any market.

 Role of Supply and Demand in Price Discovery